-Stock Incentive Plan, as amended, and our 2015 Non-Employee Director Stock Incentive Plan (together, the "Plans").
+Stock-based awards are provided to certain employees and non-employee directors under the terms of our 2013 Stock Incentive Plan, as amended, and our 2015 Non-Employee Director Stock Incentive Plan (together, the "Plans").
 The Plans are administered by the Compensation Committee of the Board of Directors.
 Prior to March 2009, awards under the Plans principally included a combination of at-the-money stock options and restricted stock/units.
 Since March 2009, equity-based awards have been granted solely in the form of restricted stock/units, with the exception of providing stock options to employees pursuant to certain pre-existing contractual obligations.
 As of December 31, 2016, there were 31,229 shares authorized and 4,678 shares available to be granted under the 2013 Stock Incentive Plan and 900 shares authorized and 141 shares available to be granted under the 2015 Non-Employee Director Stock Incentive Plan.

 Grants of restricted stock/units are stock-based awards granted to recipients with specified vesting provisions.
 In the case of restricted stock, common stock is delivered on the date of grant, subject to vesting conditions.
-In the case of restricted stock units, common stock is generally delivered on or following satisfaction of vesting conditions.
-We issue restricted stock/units that vest solely based on the recipient's continued service over time (primarily four-year cliff vesting, except for grants made under the 2015 Non-Employee Director Stock Incentive Plan, which are primarily 12-month cliff vesting) and restricted stock/units that vest based on our achieving specified performance measurements and the recipient's continued service over time (primarily three-year cliff vesting).
+In the case of restricted stock/units that vest solely based on the recipient's continued service over time (primarily four-year cliff vesting) and restricted stock/units that vest based on our achieving specified performance measurements and the recipient's continued service over time (primarily three-year cliff vesting).

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (in thousands, except per share data)
+HENRY SCHEIN, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued)